dougeby/IntuneDocs/InTuneDocs/DeployUse/intune-service-to-service-exchange-connector.md

 3. On the **Set Up Exchange Connection** page, choose **Set Up Service to Service Connector**.

-The Service-to-Service Connector automatically configures and synchronizes your Exchange Online or new Exchange Online Dedicated environment.
+The Service to Service Connector automatically configures and synchronizes your Exchange Online or new Exchange Online Dedicated environment.

 ## Validate your Exchange connection